Latest News

 A fifth of the world's oil, fuel, and LNG passes through this well-known maritime chokepoint.
 As a result, virtually all energy liquid carriers have been affected by the traffic disruptions, and the scramble that followed to reroute the shipments.

-China is the largest oil importer in the world.
-Domestic crude oil futures have also surged, increasing by 31% from last Friday to the 12% increase for Brent and U.S. oil futures during the same time period.
+China is the world's biggest oil importer.
+Domestic crude oil prices are also surging this week.
+They have risen by 31% from last Friday, compared with 12% for Brent and U.S. Crude Oil Futures during the same time period.

 The supply chain chaos has not only affected China.